Diablo, Washington: Recreation

 From 1928 until the start of World War II, City Light offered guided tours of the Skagit River Hydroelectric Project.
-From Rockport, visitors rode City Light's steam locomotive 23 miles to Newhalem.
-The next day, visitors boarded another train to Diablo, where they toured the powerhouse and rode an incline lift to the top of the dam.
-Next, they rode a barge or tour boat to Ruby Creek, then returned to Rockport.
-Over 100,000 people visited the Skagit Project by 1941.
-After the war, shortened tours resumed.
+From Rockport, visitors rode City Light's steam locomotive 23 mi to Newhalem.
+The next day, visitors boarded a train to Diablo, where they toured the powerhouse and rode an inclined lift, previously used in the construction of Diablo and Ross dams, to the top of the dam.
+The tour continued by barge or tour boat to Ruby Creek before returning to Rockport.
+By 1941, more than 100,000 people had visited the Skagit Project.
+After the war, tours resumed in a shortened format.

-Since 1986, Diablo has been home to the North Cascades Environmental Learning Center.
-The center provides lodging, getaways, lake tours of Diablo Lake, photography and art classes, and a conference center.
-The North Cascades Institute, which runs the center, partners with Seattle City Light to offer tours of the dams and powerhouses.
+Since 1986, Diablo has been home to the North Cascades Environmental Learning Center, which provides lodging, getaways, tours of Diablo Lake, photography, art classes, and a conference center.
+The center is operated by The North Cascades Institute, which partners with Seattle City Light to offer tours of the dams and powerhouses.

-Diablo sits within Ross Lake National Recreation Area, which itself is within the North Cascades National Park Service Complex.
-There are many trails in the area, as well as camping grounds, boat launches, and places to fish.
+Diablo is located within Ross Lake National Recreation Area, a part of the North Cascades National Park Service Complex.
+The area offers trails, camping grounds, boat launches, and places to fish.

-Historic Places
+Historic places

-The National Park Service recognizes many historic places in and around Diablo, including but not limited to:
+Several buildings and sites within Diablo and surrounding areas are listed on the National Register of Historic Places: